UmayD/DailyUI/README.md

 # DailyUI
-Daily Front-End Developments from https://uidesigndaily.com/.

-# Daily Front-end development challenge from [UI Desing Daily](https://uidesigndaily.com).
+### Daily Front-end development challenge from [UI Desing Daily](https://uidesigndaily.com).
 Let's see where it goes.